Mariazell Basilica

 Mariazell Basilica, also known as Basilica Mariä Geburt (Basilica of the Birth of the Virgin Mary), is a Roman Catholic church building in Mariazell, Austria.
-It is the most important pilgrimage destination in Austria and one of the most visited shrines in Europe.
+It is the most important Christian pilgrimage destination in Austria and one of the most visited shrines in Europe.
 In the church, a miraculous wooden image of the Virgin Mary is venerated.

 Pope Pius X personally raised the sanctuary to the status of a minor basilica by a Motu proprio on 10 November 1907.
 Later, he ensured the coronation of the Marian image by a decree on 8 September 1908.
 Mariazell is the only church named as a national shrine of all German-speaking countries.

 Early history

 The territory around Mariazell was given to St. Lambert's Abbey around 1103, and the monks built a cell in order to serve the local residents.
 Tradition gives the town's founding day as December 21, 1157, but it is first documented in 1243.
 A Marian altar was dedicated in 1266.